yuhattor/copilot-patterns/contents/en/basic/refactoring.md

 ```

 You can instruct GitHub Copilot to perform these functions explicitly by commenting as shown above, or you can interactively refactor using tools like ChatGPT.
-In this way, Copilot can provide candidates for refactoring to improve code quality.
+In this way, GitHub Copilot can provide candidates for refactoring to improve code quality.
 Developers can consider these candidates and manually modify the code as needed.
 Such refactoring enhances code maintainability and allows developers to develop code more efficiently.

 It is crucial to have tests written when refactoring.
 With tests, you can verify whether the refactored code behaves the same as before.